It certainly doesn’t come as a surprise that remote education is becoming more and more popular.

 Let’s start with the term itself.

-Mixed Reality is a combination of real and virtual worlds achieved with the help of immersive technologies and real-world objects.
+Mixed Reality is a combination of real and virtual worlds achieved with the help of immersive technologies such as Augmented and Virtual Reality and real-world objects.
 This creates new environments and visualizations that incorporate physical and digital objects so that users can interact with them equally.

 Back in 1994, when the term was first introduced, Mixed Reality was perceived as a concept of “virtuality continuum and the taxonomy of visual displays.”
 Now, of course, it has gone far beyond displays, and includes the following as well:

 - Understanding of surroundings, with the help of spatial mapping and anchors.